 If you have completed an Australia Year 12 qualification or equivalent, or have some tertiary study behind you, this degree is your opportunity to discover a career in law.
-This degree gives you a broad, liberal legal education with a strong practical orientation.
-Special emphasis is placed on legal skills, so you graduate with a solid grounding in advocacy, negotiation, legal drafting and legal research.
+This degree gives you a broad progressive legal education with a strong practical orientation.
+Special emphasis is placed on legal skills, so you will graduate with a solid grounding in advocacy, negotiation, legal drafting and legal research.
 Your studies are further supported through work integrated learning.

 A law degree with a conscience